 I have exhausted my list of potential fixes for potential problems with the Apple Pencil.
 The only other option left is to visit an Apple Retail Store to get your Apple Pencil fixed because it may be faulty.
 You might even get an exchange, in either case, the new Pencil should work as expected with your iPad.

-If your Apple Pencil is faulty and out of warranty then expect to pay $29 for a battery service.
-But if your Pencil is in warranty, it should be covered unless there’s physical or water damage.
+If your Apple Pencil is faulty and out of warranty then expect to pay $29 for battery service.
+But if your Pencil is under warranty, it should be covered unless there’s physical or water damage.

 If you are not located near an Apple Retail Store, you can call AppleCare using 1800-MY-APPLE and ask for a replacement or use the mail-in repair option.
 You can also visit Apple’s website for customer support.